Posted on February 22, 2018 and last updated on January 15, 2025

 Walking/snowshoeing trails marked in yellow.
 Wheelchair-accessible trail in red.

-Roberts Farm is an amazing local resource — about seven miles of groomed trails for nordic skiing, and another pleasant loop trail, about 1.7 miles, that is dedicated to snowshoers and dog walkers and is popular year-round.
-All free, although you can leave a donation.
-There is free equipment to borrow when the warming hut is open.
+Roberts Farm is an amazing local resource — about seven miles of groomed trails for Nordic skiing, and another pleasant loop trail, about 1.7 miles, that is dedicated to snowshoers and dog walkers and is popular year-round.
+All of this is free, though you can leave a donation.
+There is free equipment to borrow when the warming hut is open, as well.

 One of the trails at this 165-acre Western Foothills Land Trust is wheelchair accessible, the Libby Trail, which starts at the Roberts Road trailhead and extends about 0.3 miles to a view of the lake.

-A newer development is the connector trail from Roberts Farm to a trailhead on Water Street that’s close to downtown Norway.
-The 2-mile Janet’s Trail is for dog walkers and snowshoers; expect to go up and down as you walk above Route 118.
-For more of a rolling experience, walk the ski trail (when there’s no snow, of course).
-It’s steep starting off initially from the Water Street trailhead, but then levels out some.
+A newer development are the connector trails from Roberts Farm to a trailhead on Water Street that’s close to downtown Norway.
+Of these, the 2-mile Janet’s Trail is open to dog walkers and snowshoers.
+Expect to go up and down on Janet’s Trail as you walk above Route 118!
+For more of a gently rolling experience, walk the ski trail (when there’s no snow, of course).
+It’s steep initially as it leaves the Water Street trailhead, but then levels out a bit.

 Directions: From the intersection of Main Street and Route 117 in downtown Norway, take Route 117/118 west, out past the lake.
 After 2 miles, turn left onto Roberts Road and continue 0.2 miles to the Roberts Farm Preserve entrance, on your left.
 There is also a parking area and trailhead at 13 Water Street, where you can walk or ski onto the trail system along the Farm-to-Town Trail.